Current ratio: What it is and how to calculate it

 Current ratio: Current assets / Current liabilities

 Let’s look at some examples of companies with high and low current ratios.
 You can find these numbers on a company’s balance sheet under total current assets and total current liabilities.
-Some stock market sites will also give you the ratio in a list with other common financials, such as valuation, profitability and capitalization.
+Some finance sites also give you the ratio in a list with other common financials, such as valuation, profitability and capitalization.
 You’ll find the current ratio with other liquidity ratios.

 What is a good current ratio?

-However, special circumstances can affect the current ratio.
-For example, a financially healthy company could have a one-time, expensive project that requires outlays of cash, say for emergency building improvements.
-Because buildings aren’t considered current assets, and the project ate through cash reserves, the current ratio could fall below 1.00 until more cash is made.
+However, special circumstances can affect the meaningfulness of the current ratio.
+For example, a financially healthy company could have an expensive one-time project that requires outlays of cash, say for emergency building improvements.
+Because buildings aren’t considered current assets, and the project ate through cash reserves, the current ratio could fall below 1.00 until more cash is earned.

 What is a bad current ratio?

-In general, a current ratio below 1.00 suggests that a company’s debts due in a year or less are greater than its assets.
-This could indicate that the company may struggle to meet its short-term obligations.
+A current ratio below 1.0 suggests that a company’s liabilities due in a year or less are greater than its assets.
+A low current ratio could indicate that the company may struggle to meet its short-term obligations.

-However, similar to the example we used above, there can be special circumstances that can negatively affect the current ratio in a healthy company.
-For instance, take Company EG, which has a large receivable that is unlikely to be collected, or excess inventory that may be obsolete.
+However, similar to the example we used above, special circumstances can negatively affect the current ratio in a healthy company.
+For instance, imagine Company XYZ, which has a large receivable that is unlikely to be collected or excess inventory that may be obsolete.
 Both circumstances could reduce the current ratio at least temporarily.

 Current ratio vs. quick ratio vs. debt-to-equity